• Modified on Sep 23, 2024

 Yoga, Meditation & Breathing Exercise

 Regular practice of yoga, meditation, and breathing exercises can also be beneficial in warding off acute mountain sickness.
-If you are able to maintain control of your breathing while climbing to higher elevations and while you are there, you will be able to lessen the effects of mountain sickness.
+If you can maintain control of your breathing while climbing to higher elevations and while you are there, you will be able to lessen the effects of mountain sickness.
 If you get into the habit of doing some breathing exercises and yoga each morning before you go, you'll find that it makes the transition to the higher altitude much easier.

 These are easy things that you can do that may help prevent symptoms, or at the very least, they will provide you with a strategy in case something goes wrong.
 These are the best practices for avoiding AMS.